An observer's perspective of the Unruh and Hawking effects -- using coherent signals to extract information from a black hole: Introduction

 \section{Introduction}

-The Unruh effect refers to work done in 1976 by W. G. Unruh \cite{Unruh} which examined the effect on particle detectors of an accelerated observer due to a scalar photon field in its ground state as observed by an inertial observer.
+The Unruh effect refers to work done in 1976 by W. G. Unruh and others \cite{Unruh,Davies1,Davies2,Davies3,Davies4,Davies5,Davies6,Crispino} which examined the effect on particle detectors of an accelerated observer due to a scalar photon field in its ground state as observed by an inertial observer.
 The effect and its derivation from standard principles of quantum field theory are well-known and are, now, material for textbooks and on-line presentations about the effects of quantum field theory when applied to accelerated observers and curved space-times.
+There have been several proposals for how to detect the effect experimentally, some recent ones being\cite{Gooding, Soda}.

 As an aside, after the first version of this paper was circulated, I have become aware of other work that have a similar approach\cite{Padma, Milonni, Rosabal}.
-The first two of these related papers start at the same initial point and veer off in other directions.
-This paper considers, as a difference to the other work, the Hawking effect as well as an experiment to verify the effects in the laboratory.
+The first two of these related papers start at the same initial point and proceed in other directions.
+This paper considers, as a difference to the other work, the Hawking effect as well as a straightforward experiment to verify the effects in the laboratory.
+In addition, inspired by the response to a coherent set of signals, I show how to extract information from the spectrum that an accelerated observer would see (as well as from the radiation from a black hole).